Odeon Covent Garden

 Associated British Cinemas(ABC) were seeking a West End showcase house for their films being produced by parent company EMI.
 They purchased the Saville Theatre and totally gutted the interior, the architects responsible for the new twin-screen cinemas built within the shell of the building were William Ryder & Associates.
 They created two auditoriums which were curtained wall-to-wall and had luxurious seating for 616 and 581.
 Opened as the ABC Shaftesbury Avenue on 22nd December 1970 with Peter Sellers in “There’s A Girl in My Soup” and Dinah Sheridan in “The Railway Children”.

 Despite its luxury and 70mm equipped auditoriums, the ABC was never a great success, being ‘just off the beaten track’ of the major cinema area in Leicester Square.
-It was later taken over by the Cannon Group and re-named Cannon, later becoming an MGM cinema, before the ABC management buy-out which brought back the ABC name again.
+It was later taken over by the Cannon Group and re-named Cannon, later becoming an MGM cinema, before the ABC management buy-out which brought back the ABC name again around May 1996.
 Although by then looking a little down at heels, the ABC got appreciative audiences in its two auditoriums to experience mainly art house and independent films on its huge screens.

 The original historic facade of the building remains intact and is designated a Grade II listed building by English Heritage.